Province of Valladolid: Culture

-Seminci ("Valladolid International Film Festival" in English) is a film festival held annually in Valladolid since 1956.
-Is one of the foremost (and oldest) film festival.
-The festival has always been characterised by its willingness to take risks and to innovate in its programming.
-It has also been keen to critically examine each new school or movement as it has arisen, whether it be German, Polish, Chinese, Canadian or otherwise.
-With a genuine concern for the art of cinema, for film-making and film-makers rather than the more obvious commercial or glamorous aspects of the industry, the festival has built up an identity of its own – equally attractive to enthusiasts, professionals and the media.
+Seminci ("Valladolid International Film Festival") is a film festival held annually in Valladolid since 1956.
+It is one of the foremost (and oldest) film festivals.
+The festival has always been characterised by its willingness to take risks and innovate in its programming.
+It has also been keen to examine critically each new school or movement as it has arisen, whether German, Polish, Chinese, Canadian or otherwise.
+With a genuine concern for the art of cinema, film-making and film-makers rather than the commercial or glamorous aspects of the industry, the festival has built an identity of its own – equally attractive to enthusiasts, professionals and the media.

-The National Sculpture Museum has more than 1,500 sculptures and 1,200 paintings from Middle Ages until the beginning of the 19th century, as well as a number of high-quality paintings (Rubens, Zurbarán or Melendez, among others).
-Sculptural collection is the most important Spanish of the Peninsula and one of the most prominent European of this thematic area.
+The National Sculpture Museum holds more than 1,500 sculptures and 1,200 paintings from the Middle Ages until the beginning of the 19th century, as well as a number of high-quality paintings (Rubens, Zurbarán or Melendez, among others).
+The sculptural collection is the most important in the Iberian Peninsula and one of the most prominent European collections of this type.

-The museum exposes many national sculptures, and some in Europe, as well as some paintings, ranging from the 13th to 19th centuries of Iberian Peninsula and the former territorial areas linked to Spain (Latin America, Flanders and Italy).
-Painters are present as Bononi, Rubens, Zurbarán, Ribalta or Melendez, but the center of your collection corresponds to sculptures dating back from the 15th to 17th centuries.
+The museum exhibits many national and European sculptures, as well as paintings ranging from the 13th to 19th centuries from the Iberian Peninsula and former territories linked to Spain (Latin America, Flanders and Italy).
+Painters such as Bononi, Rubens, Zurbarán, Ribalta and Melendez are present, but the centre of the collection corresponds to sculptures dating from the 15th to 17th centuries.

-The Unesco was awarded the distinction of World Heritage Site within its category Memory of the World Programme at the Treaty of Tordesillas in 2007 and Archivo General de Simancas in 2017.
+UNESCO awarded the World Heritage Site distinction within the Memory of the World Programme category to the Treaty of Tordesillas in 2007 and the Archivo General de Simancas in 2017.

 Languages

 Spanish is the only official language throughout the territory.
-Valladolid stands out for having been the residence of the author of Don Quixote, Miguel de Cervantes, as well as authors such as José Zorrilla or Miguel Delibes and the thrust of its University.
-The province stands out for receiving a significant number of people who want to learn the Spanish language (Language tourism).
+Valladolid is notable for having been the residence of the author of Don Quixote, Miguel de Cervantes, as well as authors such as José Zorrilla and Miguel Delibes, and for the influence of its University.
+The province receives a significant number of people eager to learn the Spanish language (language tourism).

-Some outstanding personalities from Valladolid in the field of literature in Spanish language are:
+Some outstanding personalities from Valladolid in the field of literature in the Spanish language are: